 • Technique Workshops | Company Class

-• Arts in Education Workshops
+• Arts in Education Workshop

 We are interested in creating opportunities for your students to perform both an original work and a repertory Amanda Selwyn Dance Theatre work.
 Through Selwyn’s unique and collaborative dance-making process, Selwyn will create an original work with the students during our residency period in addition to setting a piece from our rich repertory.
 Depending on the length of the residency period, Selwyn can set shorter or longer works on students and likewise, develop original material that is resonant of the strengths of the dancers in the program.